 Disney has seen unparalleled success with Iger at the helm, with stock raising fivefold during this tenure.
 He stepped down as CEO in a surprise announcement on February 25, 2020.

-The seventh CEO of the Disney Company is Bob Chapek, who was previously the head of Disney Parks, Experience, and Products.
+The current and seventh CEO of the Disney Company is Bob Chapek, who was previously the head of Disney Parks, Experience, and Products.

-Chapek orchestrated the largest expansion ever of Disney parks, including the opening of Shanghai Disneyland, nearly doubling the fleet of the Disney Cruise Line ships, and huge investments in new lands and attractions at Disneyland and Walt Disney World.
+Before taking over as CEO, Chapek orchestrated the largest expansion ever of Disney parks, including the opening of Shanghai Disneyland, nearly doubling the fleet of the Disney Cruise Line ships and huge investments in new lands and attractions at Disneyland and Walt Disney World.